desmos-labs/desmos/docs/validators/validator-setup.md

 :::

 ::: tip
-`Min-self-delegation` is a stritly positive integer that represents the minimum amount of self-delegated voting power your validator must always have.
-A `min-self-delegation` of 1 means your validator will never have a self-delegation lower than `1daric`, or `1000000udaric`
+`Min-self-delegation` is a stritly positive integer that represents the minimum amount of self-delegated staking token your validator must always have.
+A `min-self-delegation` of 1 means your validator will never have a self-delegation lower than `1udaric`.
+A valdiator self delegate lower than this number will automatically be unbonded.
 :::

-You can confirm that you are in the validator set by using a third party explorer.
+You can confirm that you are in the validator set by using a block explorer, e.g. [Big Dipper](https://morpheus.desmos.network).

 ## Participate in Genesis as a Validator
 If you want to participate in genesis as a validator, you need to justify that